GraalVM Native Image with Docker

 ...

-Note: Don’t add the following configuration in build.gradle.kts if you want to build Spring Boot Application to a GraalVM Native Image:
+Note: Don’t add the following configuration in build.gradle.kts if you want to build a Spring Boot Application to a GraalVM Native Image:

 tasks.jar { enabled = false }